Fartlek training is more than just a funny word—it’s a game-changing workout that can do wonders for your heart rate.

 Runners are constantly searching for new workouts to add to their training plan.
 Running workouts need to be varied in order to push the body to new feats and allow it time for rest and recovery.

 If you run with the same hard effort for every training session, you’ll get burnt out.
-Variety is the secret ingredient for successful high-intensity interval training workouts.
+Variety is the secret ingredient for successful high-intensity interval training workouts, and variety is what fartleks are all about.

 Fartlek running is a form of interval training that keeps the runner in constant motion.
 It is a long-run featuring varied lengths of resting pace and fast pace segments.
 Fartlek training can be done anywhere and isn’t considered just a track workout.